FAQ's Regarding COVID-19 and the Summer of 2021 at Camp

 What will the procedure be for a camper that exhibits symptoms and will camp perform Covid-19 tests?

-The availability of quick and accurate testing will be the key to how we manage campers that exhibit symptoms.
-If a camper shows symptoms, we would immediately isolate the camper, and hopefully test with speedy turnaround of results.
-If testing with immediate and reliable results are not available, we may require the symptomatic camper to be picked up immediately.
+The use of quick and accurate testing on site will be the key to how we manage campers that exhibit symptoms.
+If a camper shows symptoms, we would immediately isolate the camper, and test with speedy turnaround of results.
 Until results from testing are received the cohort group would be placed on a more restrictive activity schedule with added safety protocols, increased health monitoring, and they would not interact with other cohorts until determined safe to do so.
-Campers may be accepted back into camp during their session only after receiving a negative test and showing no symptoms of illness for a 10 day period.
+Campers may be accepted back into camp during their session only after receiving a negative test.

 TRAVEL RELATED QUESTIONS